Searching for items

 - Filter by picklist value

 Some fields in the database are entered using picklists.
-The type of picklist is decisive for the search: for some but not all list, several values can be searched for simultaneously.
+The type of picklist is decisive for the search: for some but not all list, several values can be searched for simultaneously. - Fields that are filled in using non-editable picklists are searched using drop-down lists.
+Multi-selection of values is possible.

-Example: Event status: On hold, Waiting list, Confirmed - The search fields appear as grey bars.
+- The search fields appear as grey bars.
 Left-click the bar to open the picklist.

-- Select one value by left-clicking or several values by holding down the Ctrl key and left-clicking, then
+- Select one value by left-clicking or several values by holding down the Ctrl key and left-clicking, then Confirm.
+Confirm.

-- Alternatively, click on
+- Alternatively, click on Select all and Select all and Confirm.
+Confirm.

-- Fields that are entered using a combo box (either free input or an expandable picklist) appear as a white input field with a
+- Fields that are entered using a combo box (either free input or an expandable picklist) appear as a white input field with a dropdown triangle. dropdown triangle.

 - Enter a value or select a value from the picklist by clicking on the triangle.
 Multi-selection is not possible.